 Higher heating and cooling rates should be avoided.
 The holding period depends on the maximum wall thickness of the workpiece and can be taken from the figure 2.
 The holding temperarture depends on the material and can be taken from the figure 3.

 The annealing process is completed, when the final temperature is reached [Cooling to °C in figure 3].
-From this point on, the oven can be turned off.
+From this point on, the oven can be turned off and the doors open.
 The workpiece should be removed from the oven only when its temperature matches with the room´s one.

 Hints regarding the annealing process

-An adequate large allowance must be provided before annealing.
-The use of a support during the annealing process reduces defl ection and deformation.
-The annealing process could form oxide layers on the surfaces, thus their colour affect.
+- The annealing process could form oxide layers on the surfaces, thus affecting their colour.
 These layers reach, in the semi-finished products, a maximum thickness of 0,2 mm, and, normally, they are removed through machining when manufacturing the final part.

 Processing (extrusion and injection moulding) induces technologically the chains orientation, generated in the polymers structure.

 The plastic structure, after the melding process, starts to solidify in a “forced position”, which causes a strong restoring force and produces an internal tension in the plastic.

 Now if additional external stresses are added, e.g. through machining, the overlapping of the internal and external stresses, could overstep the material strength resistance and create tears and even the break of the semi-finished products.